 The Code of Conduct is distributed to all new staff and is included on the agenda of all staff induction programs.
-The Board has systems and processes in place to ensure the code is periodically reinforced for all existing staff.
+The Board has systems and processes in place to ensure the Code is periodically reinforced for all existing staff.
 Ethics education is also part of the Bureau's learning and development strategy.

-The Chief Executive, as the principal officer for the Bureau, will report all known cases of corrupt conduct, where there is a reasonable belief that corrupt conduct has occurred, to the Independent Commission Against Corruption, and will provide a copy of those reports to the Ministry of Health.
+The Chief Executive, as the principal officer for the Bureau, has reported all known cases of corrupt conduct, where there is a reasonable belief that corrupt conduct has occurred, to the Independent Commission Against Corruption, and has provided a copy of those reports to the Ministry of Health.
+In this period, there were no known cases.